DeprecatedCode/EvolutionSDK/README.md

 ## Installation

-Please open the installation.html file included in this directory in your web browser and follow the instructions to set up EvolutionSDK.
+Download the project to your computer, and open the installation.html file included in this directory in your web browser.
+It contains clear instructions on how to set up EvolutionSDK, currently only for Ubuntu and Apache 2.0.

 ## Support